Language and Semiotics: Psychoanalysis, Structuralism and Literature

 Requirements

-This course is designed for students with some background in modern philosophy, though more important than prior expertise is an open and curious mind.
+This course is designed for anyone with interest in language, literature and psychoanalysis.
+More important than prior expertise is an open and curious mind.

 Tutor